Dawn Dumont

-Dawn Dumont is the pen name of Dawn Marie Walker, a Plains Cree writer, former lawyer, comedian and journalist from the Okanese First Nation in Saskatchewan, Canada.
-In 2022, she became the subject of nation wide attention when she was the subject of multiple criminal investigations across the United States and Canada after allegedly kidnapping her seven-year-old son and faking their death and disappearances.
+Dawn Marie Walker, better known by her pen name Dawn Dumont, is a Plains Cree writer, former lawyer, comedian, former CEO and journalist from the Okanese First Nation in Saskatchewan, Canada.

+In 2022, she became the subject of nationwide attention when she was the subject of multiple criminal investigations across the United States and Canada after kidnapping her seven-year-old son and faking their death and disappearances.
+Walker became further mired in controversy as her heavy involvement in the FSIN's election fraud scandal came to light.

 Career

 Writing

 Her first book, Nobody Cries at Bingo (2011), is a fictionalized, humorous account of her own life growing up on a reserve.
 Dumont says that the book was inspired by the writing of David Sedaris.
 In 2012 it was shortlisted for an Alberta Readers' Choice Award and a Robert Kroetsch City of Edmonton Award, and selected for the Canadian Children's Book Centre's Best Books for Kids and Teens.
 In 2021, the French translation of the book (On pleure pas au bingo, translated by Daniel Grenier) was nominated for the Governor General's Award for English to French translation at the 2020 Governor General's Awards.

 She followed up with Rose's Run (2014), the story of Rose Okanese, a single mother, who enters a marathon in an effort to boost her self-esteem.
 Writing in Pacific Rim Review of Books, Chuck Barker described the novel as "integral Canadian literature" and praised Dumont's "self-depreciating, honest, comprehensive, and confidential" sense of humour.
 This book won the 2015 Saskatchewan Book Award for Fiction.

 In 2017 she changed formats, publishing a collection of short stories titled Glass Beads.
 In more than twenty stories, Dumont explores the relationships between four First Nations characters over a period of two decades.
 Shannon Webb-Campbell, reviewing the book in The Malahat Review, notes that "much like beadwork, each strand or story stands on its own, but can only be fully formed in relation to others."
 Glass Beads was shortlisted for four Saskatchewan Book Awards, including the Book of the Year Award and the Indigenous Peoples' Writing Award.
 It won the Fiction Award.

 In 2022, her book, The Prairie Chicken Dance Tour, was shortlisted for the Stephen Leacock Memorial Medal for Humour.
 The announcement of the shortlist was made while Dumont was still considered a missing person.

-Other
+The award ultimately went to Rick Mercer.

+Dumont teased a new book, Love Stories for the End of the World, during a livestream in February 2023.
+She finished writing the book while awaiting the outcome of her criminal charges.

 In addition to her books, Dumont has performed as a stand-up comic and performed at the Comic Strip in New York.
 She was a story editor for the animated APTN program, By the Rapids, and she wrote regular columns in Eagle Feather News and the Saskatoon StarPhoenix hired Dumont as a twice monthly columnist in 2015.